Southcoast

 Urgent Care

-The six-month program begins on June 17, 2024.
+The program begins on June 30, 2025.

-The first six weeks consist of didactic portion of the program which includes classroom lectures, skills lab practice and observational experiences in the operating room.
+The first six weeks consist of the didactic portion of the program which includes classroom lectures, skills lab practice and observational experiences in the operating room.
 This will follow with clinical rotations to the circulating and scrub roles working with a preceptor in various surgical specialties.

 The following positions are available upon completion of orientation.